mpaperno/LGKeys-TouchPortal-Plugin/README.md

 For further reference, we dive into what the plugin actually provides.

 ### States
-Most of the functionality is provided by TouchPortal _States_. _States_ provide the macro names to display for each key and memory (M) slot, the currently active profile, M slot names, and so on.
+Most of the functionality is provided by _Touch Portal_ _States_. _States_ provide the macro names to display for each key and memory (M) slot, the currently active profile, M slot names, and so on.
 A few of the states always exist regardless of which device(s) you're using (static states), but most will depend on your actual configuration.